urcsc174/2021-spring-csc210/README.md

     - HTML, CSS, JS, PHP (*Includes* only)
     - FTP and setting up UR Digital Scholar
     - GitHub
-  - I can also answer questions about Assignment 4 or Project 1, technically due today, but ...well, you know :thumbsup:
+  - I can also answer questions about Assignment 4 or Project 1

 *Continue work on...*